grantgaffney/Ticker-10k-Sentiment-Analysis/README.md

 Hello, my name is Grant and this is my project application for the vRA position at the Financial Services Innovation Lab!
 I hope you enjoy :)

+TO DEMO VIEW THE DEPLOYMENT LINK ON THE TOP RIGHT OF THE REPO or at https://ticker-10k-sentiment-analysis.vercel.app

 File Overview:

   data/ - This folder houses cached information about previous API calls to prevent multiple API calls for the same ticker.
 It also reduces runtime.